lore-org/lore-game/README.md

 ## Building

-To build this project, it is recommended you have CMake installed, as it manages dependencies for you.
-The Makefile is outdated and should not be used.
+To build this project, you need to have [xmake](https://xmake.io/) installed.

 This guide also assumes you have a compiler installed such as msvc, clang, or gcc.